 Northwestern Memorial recognizes net patient service revenue associated with services provided to patients who have third-party payment coverage with Medicare, Medicaid, Blue Cross, other managed care programs and other third-party payors on the basis of the contractual rates for the services rendered at the time services are provided.
 Payment arrangements with those payors include prospectively determined rates per admission or visit, reimbursed costs, discounted charges and per diem rates.
 Reported costs and/or services provided under certain of the arrangements are subject to retroactive audit and adjustment.
-Net patient service revenue increased by \$2,639 and \$727 in the three months ended November 30, 2016 and 2015, respectively, as a result of changes in estimates due to settlements of prior fiscal years' cost reports and the disposition of other payor audits and settlements.
+Net patient service revenue decreased by \$1,524 and increased by \$2,157 in the three months ended August 31, 2017 and 2016, respectively, and increased \$33,843 and \$8,900 in the twelve months ended August 31, 2017 and 2016, as a result of changes in estimates due to settlements of prior fiscal years' cost reports and the disposition of other payor audits and settlements.
 Changes in Medicare and Medicaid programs and reduction in funding levels could have an adverse effect on Northwestern Memorial.

 Northwestern Memorial also provides care to self-pay patients.
 Under its Financial Assistance Policy (the Policy), Northwestern Memorial provides medically necessary care to patients in its community with inadequate financial resources at discounts of up to 100% of charges using a sliding scale that is based on patient household income as a percentage (up to 600%) of the federal poverty level guidelines.
 The Policy also contains a catastrophic financial assistance provision that limits a patient's total financial responsibility to Northwestern Memorial.
 Since Northwestern Memorial does not pursue collection of these amounts, they are not reported as net patient service revenue.
-The Policy has not changed in fiscal year 2017 or 2016.
 Northwestern Memorial implemented presumptive eligibility screening procedures for free care in fiscal year 2014.
 Northwestern Memorial recognizes net patient service revenue on services provided to these patients at the discounted rate at the time services are rendered.

 Net patient service revenue, net of contractual allowances and discounts, is reduced by the provision for uncollectible accounts, and net patient accounts receivable are reduced by an allowance for uncollectible accounts.
 These amounts are based primarily on management's assessment of historical and expected write-offs and net collections, along with the aging status for each major payor source.
 Management regularly reviews data about these major payor sources of revenue in evaluating the sufficiency of the allowance for uncollectible accounts.
 Based on historical experience, a portion of Northwestern Memorial's self-pay patients who do not qualify for charity care will be unable or unwilling to pay for the services provided.
 Thus, a provision is recorded for uncollectible accounts in the period services are provided related to these patients.

-After all reasonable collection efforts have been exhausted in accordance with Northwestern Memorial's policies, accounts receivable are written off and charged against the allowance for uncollectible accounts.
+After all reasonable collection efforts have been exhausted in accordance with NorthwesternMemorial's policies, accounts receivable are written off and charged against the allowance for uncollectible accounts.